 Monthly roundup of news from Lantana as published in The Cross Timbers Gazette.

-A $5 per month water base fee increase, $1.50 wastewater base fee increase and a $1 trash rate increase was approved by FWSD #6 & #7 in September to cover increases passed on by the Upper Trinity Regional Water District and Republic Services.
+A $3 per month water base fee increase, $1 wastewater base fee increase and a $1 trash rate increase effective Oct.
+1 was approved to cover increases passed on by the Upper Trinity Regional Water District and Republic Services.

 The boards earmarked $1.7 million in reserves to rebuild a portion of Lantana Trail and $1.4 million for pickleball courts, contingent upon grants totaling $900,000 from Denton County Development District #4 and Lantana Cares.

 Make your vote count (on the cutest dog or cat)!

 Is your dog the cutest?
 Is your cat the best?
 In this election year, we invite you to join the fun by participating in Lantana Ladies League Pets-idential Election Dog vs. Cat Photo Contest.

 Submit your favorite photo of your cat or dog for the chance to win. $5 per entry and voting will be $1 each with a minimum of $5.
 Lantana residency is not required.

 Contest winners will be determined by public online voting.
 The election will benefit Meals on Wheels Senior Paws Program.
 The goal of Senior Paws is to support the needs of pet-owning Meals on Wheels clients by providing monthly pet food supplements.
 Having this program helps to ensure that seniors are not sharing their hot lunches with their beloved companions when they are unable to afford enough pet food.

 For contest rules and to register online, go to lantanaladiesleague.com.